-On January 27, 2023, the Company and FS Innovation, LLC ("FSI") entered into a Shareholders' Agreement regarding the formation of an Abu Dhabi Global Markets company (the "ADGM Entity").
-The ADGM Entity did not start mining operations during the six months ended June 30, 2023, and did not have significant earnings or losses.
-As of June 30, 2023, the carrying value of the Company's 20% ownership in the ADGM Entity was \$62,918.
-The equity method investment is included in non-current assets in the condensed consolidated balance sheets under "Investments."
+On January 27, 2023, the Company and Zero Two (formerly known as FS Innovation, LLC) entered into a Shareholders' Agreement regarding the formation of an Abu Dhabi Global Markets company (the "ADGM Entity") in which the Company has a 20% ownership interest.
+The Company accounts for this investment under the equity method.
+The ADGM Entity started mining operations during the quarter ended September 30, 2023.
+The Company's share of net losses was \$647 for the three and nine months ended September 30, 2023.
+As of September 30, 2023, the Company's investment in the ADGM Entity was \$66,038 and is included in Investments in the condensed consolidated balance sheets.